Haryana achieves target of 2 cr Covid vaccinations, says state health minister | Health

 - India

-Taking to his twitter account the minister informed, "Haryana achieved the target of 2 crores for Covid vaccination today with 1,47,92,987 administered first dose and 52,67,220 second dose of Vaccine.
+Taking to his Twitter, Vij said, "Haryana achieved the target of 2 crores for Covid vaccination today with 1,47,92,987 administered first dose and 52,67,220 second dose of Vaccine.
 Eligible persons for vaccination above 18 years of age in Haryana are 1,90,69,418."
 In the ongoing nationwide COVID-19 vaccination drive, 76,57,17,137 vaccine doses have been administered to eligible beneficiaries till date of which 64,51,423 were administered in the last 24 hours.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)